andrew/ultimate-awesome/README.md

 - [awesome-sslrec-papers](https://github.com/hkuds/awesome-sslrec-papers) - [ACM CSUR] "A Comprehensive Survey of Self-Supervised Learning for Recommendation".
 - [awesome-sound](https://github.com/hwclass/awesome-sound) - A curated list of delightful sound packages and resources.
 - [awesome-fake-audio-detection](https://github.com/john852517791/awesome-fake-audio-detection) - A list of tools, papers and code related to Fake Audio Detection.
-- [awesome-cabal](https://github.com/kowainik/awesome-cabal) - 💫 A curated list of awesome resources for the Haskell Cabal build tool.
 - [awesome-svelte-kit](https://github.com/one-aalam/awesome-svelte-kit) - Curated resources on building sites with SvelteKit - A server-less-first answer to "the Next.js experience" by the Svelte community.
 - [awesome-3dgs](https://github.com/pdaicode/awesome-3dgs) - A curried list of recent literature of 3D Gaussians.
 - [awesome-pest](https://github.com/pest-parser/awesome-pest) - A curated list of resources, projects, and tools using or for the pest parser generator in Rust.